Parliamentary constituencies in Essex

-The county of Essex (which includes the unitary authorities of Southend-on-Sea and Thurrock) is divided into 18 parliamentary constituencies (sub-classified into six of borough type and twelve of county status affecting the level of expenses permitted and status of returning officer).
+The county of Essex (which includes the unitary authorities of Southend-on-Sea and Thurrock) is divided into 18 parliamentary constituencies (sub-classified into six of borough type and twelve of county status, affecting the level of expenses permitted and status of returning officer).

 The county saw the majority of its population and seats removed on the creation of the county of Greater London in 1965.
-Since then, the Conservatives have won a majority of the seats in the revised county, with all of Essex's seats being won by Conservative MPs by more than 50% of the vote at the 2019 United Kingdom general election.
+Since then, the Conservatives have won a majority of the seats in the revised county.
+In the 2019 general election, all of Essex's seats were won by Conservative MPs by more than 50% of the vote.
+However, at the 2024 election, the Conservatives were reduced to ten seats, held on significantly reduced majorities.
+Labour won five seats, Reform UK two seats, and the Liberal Democrats one.

 Constituencies

-2010 boundary changes

-Under the Fifth Periodic Review of Westminster constituencies, the Boundary Commission for England increased Essex's representation from 17 to 18 MPs, with the creation of the constituency of Witham.
-This had a significant impact on the boundaries of the majority of the existing constituencies and also resulted in several name changes.

-Proposed boundary changes

-See 2023 Periodic Review of Westminster constituencies for further details.

-Following the abandonment of the Sixth Periodic Review (the 2018 review), the Boundary Commission for England formally launched the 2023 Review on 5 January 2021.
-Initial proposals were published on 8 June 2021 and, following two periods of public consultation, revised proposals were published on 8 November 2022.
-Final proposals will be published by 1 July 2023.

-The commission has proposed retaining the current number of constituencies in Essex, as detailed below, with minor boundary changes to reflect changes to electoral wards within the county and to bring the electorates within the statutory range.
-It is proposed that Southend West be renamed Southend Central and Leigh.